FREQUENTLY ASKED QUESTIONS

-Our belief is that the best way to get people to eat less meat is by giving them what they love–in this case, a juicy delicious burger – without so many of the health, sustainability, and animal welfare downside of a traditional animal – based burger.
+Our belief is that the best way to get people to eat less meat is by giving them what they love – in this case, a juicy delicious burger – without so many of the health, sustainability, and animal welfare downsides of a traditional animal-based burger.

 Well, we used beets to do that!
 Amazing, right!
-We wanted to keep the whole experience of cooking burger as similar as possible for our flexitarian fans, so we’ve worked very hard to create a burger that changes color as you cook it just like animal protein.
+We wanted to keep the whole experience of cooking burgers as similar as possible for our flexitarian fans, so we’ve worked very hard to create a burger that changes colour as you cook it just like animal protein.

 The primary source of protein in The Beyond Burger™ comes from peas.
 It’s soy, gluten and GMO free.

 While we didn’t design The Beyond Burger™ to “bleed” per se, the beets we use to give the patty a red-meat appearance have led some in the media to remark that the burger “bleeds” beet blood.

 The beyond burger patties are made of pea protein.
 It looks, cooks and tastes like a beef burger but without the environmental and health problems that can come from red meat.
 Beets is one of the ingredients that give it the colour mimicking the bloodiness of beef.

 Our vegan burgers are not made from actual vegetables as it’s made mostly of pea protein isolate, canola oil and refined coconut oil.
 They can be enjoyed by both vegans and vegetarians.
 Check out our burger menu for the full ingredients list, nutritional information & allergen information.